 Regularly Check in With Your Surgeon or Medical Professional

 If the recommended lifestyle adjustments that accompany gastric sleeve surgery are not adhered to by the person who has received the weight loss surgery, it’s likely that the person will experience additional weight gain after the obesity surgery.
-For gastric sleeve surgery to be effective, you need to prioritise leading a healthy, balanced lifestyle.
+For gastric sleeve surgery to be effective, you need to prioritise leading a healthy, balanced lifestyle to lose weight.

-Outlining a new routine that includes regular physical exercise and healthy eating, which are realistic and easy for you to stick to will be essential in maintaining the behavioural change.
+Outlining a new routine that includes regular physical exercise and healthy eating habits, which are realistic and easy for you to stick to will be essential in maintaining the behavioural change.

 Seek Help If You Need It